bag7044/IDS2024S/README.md

 Brian Galeas
 bag7044@mavs.uta.edu
-Student at the University of Texas at Arlington, Data Science in Biology
+Student at the University of Texas at Arlington
+Data Science in Biology